WICG/portals/README.md

 - [`child-src`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/child-src) is expanded to include portals, in addition to frames and workers.
 - [`default-src`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/default-src), which serves as a fallback for all fetch directives, will apply to portals.
 - [`navigate-to`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/navigate-to) prevents portal activation (based on the guest browsing context's current URL).

+This fetch directive design is not finalized; in particular the relationship to `frame-src` and `prefetch-src` is still up for discussion.
+We're tracking that in [#240](https://github.com/WICG/portals/issues/240).

 ### Embedder-imposed policies and delegation